ACTtaiwan/CongressionalGuide/app/candidates/SCRAPY_README.md

+# Updating Candidate Information
+The process to update candidate information in the DB (and show on the UI) is manual at this time.
+1. Run the Scrapy commands to get candidate date into the JSON files.
+2. Run the `import_candidates.py` python script to load the JSON data to the DB.

 # Scrapy Instructions
-The easiest way to use scrapy locally is with the Scrapy Docker Container.
+The easiest way to use Scrapy locally is with the Scrapy Docker Container.

 ## Running the Scrapy Container
 Container info is on the Docker Hub for [aciobanu/scrapy](https://hub.docker.com/r/aciobanu/scrapy/).